LEAT-EDGE/qualia/docs/Installation.md

 Virtual environments provide isolated spaces for Python packages, preventing conflicts between different projects and making your setup more reproducible.
 We'll use them throughout this guide.

 ## User Setup
+Brackets enable specifying optional dependency groups at installation, see the "Optional Dependencies" section below for more information.
 ### Option 1: Using uv (Recommended for Performance)

 [uv](https://github.com/astral-sh/uv) is an extremely fast Python package installer and resolver.